 Veraero - a single target spell with 310 potency.
 It generates 11 White Mana and has a 50% chance of making your Verstone ready.
-It also has a 5 seconds cast time.
+It also has 5 seconds of cast time.

 Verfire – a single target spell with a potency of 270.
 It requires you to be Verfire Ready.
-This action has a 2 seconds cast time and grants 9 Black Mana.
+This action has 2 seconds of cast time and grants 9 Black Mana.

 Verstone – another single target 270 potency spell.
 The Verstone Ready status is necessary to execute it.
 The casting time equals 2 seconds, and the spell generates 9 White Mana.